amuradyan/resume/README.md

 ## Education

+### PhD /unfinished/

-### Department of Distributed and Dependable Systems, Faculty of Mathematics and Physics, Charles University in Prague /Ph.D./
+#### Department of Distributed and Dependable Systems, Faculty of Mathematics and Physics, Charles University in Prague /Ph.D./

-2013-2014 /Ph.D., unfinished/
+2013-2014

-**Courses:** Concepts of Modern Programming Languages /Groovy, Scala, Io, …/, Embedded and Real-Time Systems /RTEMS/, System Behaviour Models and Verification /PROMELA, NuSMV/
+**Courses:** Concepts of Modern Programming Languages /Groovy, Scala, Io, …/, Embedded and Real-Time Systems /RTEMS/, System Behavior Models and Verification /PROMELA, NuSMV/
+W
 #### Projects during PhD

 **Tech used:** Java, Xtext, Xtend, EMF, Alloy /relational modeling language/

 **Tasks:** Implementation of the scheduler in jDEECo.
 Vehicle routing model /in Java, based on DEECo platform/.
 DSL design for [CBSE](https://en.wikipedia.org/wiki/Component-based_software_engineering)

-### UJOP UK, Czech Republic, Podebrady /Czech language courses/

-2012-2013

-**Bias:** Czech language

-### The National Academy of Sciences of Armenia, Yerevan /M.Sc./

-2008-2010

-**Bias:** Information Theory

-### The State Engineering University of Armenia, Yerevan /BCompSc/

-2004-2008

-**Bias:** Cryptographic Algorithms and Information Security

-### No.1 school after A.Shahinyan with physics-mathematical bias, Yerevan

-2001-2004

-### School no.139 after K. Demirchyan with English bias, Yerevan

-1994-2001
+### Bachelor and Master

+From 2004 to 2008, I pursued my Bachelor's degree in Computer Science at The State Engineering University of Armenia in Yerevan, focusing on Cryptographic Algorithms and Information Security.

+I, then, continued my education at The National Academy of Sciences of Armenia in Yerevan, where I earned my Master's degree between 2008 and 2010, centering my studies around Information Theory.

 ## Languages

-* Armenian – native
+* Armenian - native
-* Russian – excellent
+* Russian - advanced
-* English – fine
+* English - upper-intermediate
-* Czech – good